-Nick Polite returned to Valpo and rejoined the volleyball program as an assistant coach in February of 2019 and enters his fourth season of his second stint in the fall of 2022.
+Nick Polite returned to Valpo and rejoined the volleyball program as an assistant coach in February of 2019 and enters his fifth season of his second stint in the fall of 2023.
 Polite previously spent three seasons on the Valpo coaching staff from 2013 through 2015.

-Polite helped Valpo to one of the most successful seasons in program history in the fall of 2021, as the Beacons won 26 matches and finished the regular season tied for third place in the Missouri Valley Conference standings - the program's best finish since joining the Valley.
+Last season saw Polite help lead Valpo to a return trip to the postseason, as the Beacons won 22 matches and earned a bid to the NIVC.
+That came on the heels of the most successful seasons in program history in the fall of 2021, as the Beacons won 26 matches and finished the regular season tied for third place in the Missouri Valley Conference standings - the program's best finish since joining the Valley.
 The team then put together an exciting postseason run, sweeping four consecutive matches to advance to the title match of the NIVC.

-In the last three seasons, Polite has helped lead Valpo to a trio of upper-half finishes in the Missouri Valley Conference standings and coached a pair of the conference's leaders in blocks in 2019.
-Over his three seasons in his current stint on staff, Valpo has boasted eight All-Conference honorees - including five First Team selections - and has claimed three major conference awards.
+In the last four seasons, Polite has helped lead Valpo to a quartet of upper-half finishes in the Missouri Valley Conference standings..
+Over his four seasons in his current stint on staff, Valpo has boasted nine All-Conference honorees - including five First Team selections - and has claimed three major conference awards.

 Polite spent the 2016 through 2018 seasons as an assistant coach at East Carolina, where the Pirates won 50 matches over the last three years.
 His tenure at ECU was highlighted by the team’s performance in 2017, as it went 22-11 overall – the most wins by an ECU squad since 1982 – and a 13-7 mark in American Athletic Conference play.